h4cc/awesome-elixir/README.md

 * [ar2ecto](https://github.com/aforward/ar2ecto) - Ar2ecto is a set of mix tasks to help you migrate from ActiveRecord to Ecto.
 * [crutches](https://github.com/mykewould/crutches) - Utility library for Elixir, designed to complement the standard library bundled with the language.
+* [erlang-history](https://github.com/ferd/erlang-history) - Tiny pair of files that can be used to patch an Erlang-OTP system to add support for history in the Erlang shell.
 * [erlsh](https://github.com/proger/erlsh) - Family of functions and ports involving interacting with the system shell, paths and external programs.
 * [erlware_commons](https://github.com/erlware/erlware_commons) - Additional standard library for Erlang.
 * [exjprop](https://github.com/stocks29/exjprop) - Elixir library for reading Java properties files from various sources.